ProxyKit/ProxyKit/README.md

 ### 4.1.
 Client Sent X-Forwarded-Headers

-:information: To mitigate against spoofing attacks and misconfiguration ProxyKit does not copy `X-Forward-*` headers from the incoming request to the upstream request by default.
+:warning: To mitigate against spoofing attacks and misconfiguration ProxyKit does not copy `X-Forward-*` headers from the incoming request to the upstream request by default.
 To copy these headers requries opting in.
 See 4.3.
 Copying X-Forwarded-Headers below.